kenyontu/pngme/README.md

 This is a practice project where you learn how to work with bytes by building a CLI application that encodes and decodes text messages in PNG images

-# How are messges hidden?
+# How are messages hidden?

 PNG files consist of a specific header followed by a series of chunks.
 Each chunk has a type used to identify it's contents, some contain the image data while others contain additional information like last modified data, color space information, etc.

 PNGs may also contain chunks with custom types that can hold any kind of data.
-Since these chunks are not in the PNG spec, they are normaly ignored by image decoders and require specialized software to read them.
+Since these chunks are not in the PNG spec, they are normally ignored by image decoders and require specialized software to read them.
 Messages are stored in these chunks.

 # Commands